stevedekorte/vertexdb/README.md

 # Docker Support

-If you have [Docker](https://www.docker.com/) installed

-You can

-build a Docker image and run it in a container
+If you have [Docker](https://www.docker.com/) installed, you can build a Docker image and run it in a container

 ```
 docker build -t vertexdb . # build
 docker run -d -p 8080:80 --name myVertexdb vertexdb # running on PORT 8080 (On MAC, the IP address of the container is given via Kitematic)
 ```

-or get a Image of vertex directly from the Docker Hub
+or get an image of `vertexdb` directly from the Docker Hub

 ```
 docker run -d  -p 8080:80 -e OPTS="" --name myVertexdb earvin/vertexdb